augustosvm/jokenpo/README.md

 # junkepo
-Jokenpo app developed in React Native
+Jokenpo app developed in React Native to Android and iOS